awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-instance-refresh-skip-matching.md

 **Note**
 The skip matching feature cannot be used to update an Auto Scaling group that uses a launch configuration unless a launch template is specified for the desired configuration\.

 The following AWS CLI examples demonstrate a few scenarios for the use of skip matching\.
+If you encounter any errors when running these commands, make sure that you have updated the AWS CLI locally to the latest version\.

 **Contents**
 + [Migrate to the default version of your launch template](#skip-matching-launch-template-latest)